arkency/posts/posts/2016-06-15-is-rails-a-good-fit-for-writing-rich-frontend-applications.md

 During these months, and to this date I was collecting such gems of knowledge which needed a lot of groundwork to research and implement correctly.
 Those techniques I’ve learned helped me to write dynamic, rich code better and find the answer to the question of Rails being a good fit.
 And my answer is:

-Yes.
-But you need to be aware of what you need to change to make it work in an optimal way.
+**Yes.
+But you need to be aware of what you need to change to make it work in an optimal way**.

 ## Frontend-friendly Rails